hamees-sayed/go-cli/README.md

 - You should have Go installed on your system.
 - Clone the repository and do `go install` in the terminal
-- Final step, type `go-cli -h` in the terminal to get started.
+- Type `go-cli -h` to see all the executable commands.